-DOCUMENT REVIEW AND UPDATE:
+DOCUMENT REVIEW AND UPDATE

-The Document Owner is responsible for maintaining and controlling changes to this document in accordance with the Document Management Manual (AUGO-PO-DMM-001).
+The Document Administrator is responsible for maintaining and controlling changes to this document in accordance with the Document Management Manual.

 In the course of using this document, users may identify opportunities to improve its content.
-They are requested to provide suggestions to the Document Owner.
+They are requested to suggest these to the Document Owner.